 What products does the company make? | The company makes a wide range of Dutch Ovens, casserole dishes, and skillets. |

-The company behind SSC and Unilloy cookware are the people that work for Sanjo Special Cast Co., Ltd. The company is heavily involved in the manufacturer of automotive and heavy industry casting.
-But as you are about to find out, they also manufacture high-end coated and enameled cast iron cookware that you’ll love.
+The company behind SSC and Unilloy cookware are the people who work for Sanjo Special Cast Co., Ltd. The company is heavily involved in manufacturing automotive and heavy industry casting.
+But as you will discover, they also manufacture high-end coated and enameled cast iron cookware that you’ll love.

-The company makes two lines of cookware in their hometown of Tsubame-Sanjo in Niigata, Japan.
-They make a household brand called SSC, an abbreviation from the name of the company.
+The company makes two cookware lines in their hometown of Tsubame-Sanjo in Niigata, Japan.
+They make a household brand called SSC, an abbreviation of the company’s name.
 And they make professional-grade cookware known as Unilloy.
 And within these two lines, they manufacture the following:

 - Cast irons skillets (SSC and Unilloy)